Morzat95/museoAR/README.md

 $ serve
 ```
 Because you need https for mobile devices to work you may need a webcam and a desktop, If you want to test it on mobile you will need an https server.

+## Credits
+This project was possible thanks to:
+- UNGS's science museum Scholarship.
+- Maximiliano E. Veliz Contribution that allowed us to test the project with his students
+- Prof. Alexis Tcach @atcach for his time and mentorship
+- Jerome Etiene's ar.js framework
+- a-frame